XIAOJIE0519/E2E/README.md

 ## Core Concepts & Getting Started

 E2E operates on two parallel tracks: **Diagnostic Models** and **Prognostic Models**.
 Before using functions from either track, you **must initialize** the corresponding system.
 This step registers a suite of pre-defined, commonly used models.
 To follow the examples, you'll need sample data files.
-There are four data frame for you to have a try: train_dia, test_dia, train_pro, test_pro. train_dia and test_dia are for diagnosis, with column names sample, outcome, variable 1, 2, 3. train_pro and test_pro are for prognosis, with column names sample, outcome, time, variable 1, 2, 3.
+There are four data frame for you to have a try: 'train_dia', 'test_dia', 'train_pro', 'test_pro'. train_dia and test_dia are for diagnosis, with column names sample, outcome, variable 1, 2, 3. train_pro and test_pro are for prognosis, with column names sample, outcome, time, variable 1, 2, 3.

 ---